MrFriendCS/N5-CS/docs/N5-CS-SDD.md

 #### Example

 Display the numbers 0 to 9, ten numbers in total.
-The loop variable is `counter`
+The loop variable is `counter` and it holds the current value from the range function.

 ``` python
 for counter in range(10):